estelle/flexbox/draft/03_flexbox_items.md

       flex: 0 1 80%;
     }

 We declared the the `flex-basis` of the three flex items to be 70%, auto, and 80%, respectively.
-Remembering that "auto" is about 110px and our flex container is 540px in our scenario, the bases are the equivalent of:
+Remembering that "auto" is about 110px, which is the width of the text, the `min-content` in this `flex-basis: auto` scenario and our flex container is 540px in our example, the bases are the equivalent of:

 	item1 = 70% * 540px = 378px
-	item2 = widthOfText("flex-basis: auto") = 110px
+	item2 = mincontent  = 110px
 	item3 = 80% * 540px = 432px

 In this third example we have an item with a basis of 70%.
 This means the basis is 70% of the parent's 540px width, or 378px.
 The second item is set to `auto`, which in this case means 110px because of the width of the content.
 Lastly, we have flex item with a basis of 80%, meaning 80% of 540px, or 432px.
 When we add these three flex items, they have total combined with of 920px, that needs to fit into a flex container that is 540px wide.
 We have 380px of negative space to remove proportionally among the three flex items.
 To figure out the ratio, we divide the available width of our flex container by the sum of widths of the flex items that they would have if they couldn't shrink: